picchius94/META-CONV1D/README.md

 The geometry of the environments is generated using a Perline Noise algorithm described in [[3]](#3).
 For more info check `terrain_generator.py`.

-### Path Planner
-The file `A_star.py` contains a class and functions that handle many utilities related to path planning.
-In principle, there is no need to access this file.

 ## Dependencies
 The following dependencies are required: